 In the United States, there are no federal environmental laws that deal with the disposal of e-waste or address the environmental impact of tossing used electronics out with regular household trash.
 The states have no federal rules to follow, no regulations to be complied with when it comes to electrical waste recycling.

-Basically, the issue has been left to the states to decide, and 25 states and the District of Columbia have responded by drafting their own e-waste recycling laws.
+Basically, the issue has been left to the states to decide, and 25 states and the District of Columbia have responded by drafting their own e-waste, or techwaste, recycling laws.

 And that means half the states have no e-waste laws on the books, and in all likelihood, used electronics in those states are getting thrown out with regular household trash.
 That’s a bad situation that creates serious environmental problems as the amount of e-waste gets larger each year.

 Interestingly, the U.S. deals with e-waste in starkly different ways than in Europe, where e-waste laws are far more stringent – and universal.

 Through the European Union, the continent adopted a “circular economy” model for handling the disposal of unwanted electronics devices.
 There’s a continent-wide goal of promoting the recycling of e-waste, where government-mandated collection points are common, and by law, electronics retailers are obliged to take any e-waste that a consumer brings in.

 So which continent appears to have a better grasp on the e-waste problem?

 Electrical Waste Recycling: What’s the Global Concern About E-Waste?